-This creates a vertical mirror axis and the selected elements are mirrored and copied.
+Allplan creates a vertical mirror axis, mirroring and copying the selected elements.

-- 21 Press ESC to finish. - 22 To delete the protruding line segments, click Auto-Delete Segment in the Tools palette (Basic family Draft module Change area). - 23 Click the protruding line segments.
+- 22 Press ESC to finish. - 23 To delete the protruding line segments, click Auto-Delete Segment in the Tools palette (Basic family Draft module Change area). - 24 Click the protruding line segments.
 The result might look like this:

-24 To draw the line between the two rafters, click / Line and select // Individual lines.
+25 To draw the line between the two rafters, click / Line and select // Individual lines.

-25 Draw a vertical line as shown below.
+26 Draw a vertical line as shown below.